 - All dwellings shall have a front entry feature, such as a porch, stoop, or outside patio relating the home site to the lot frontage or other common open space upon which the dwelling is located. - 2.
 Parking spaces on a home site shall be located to the side or rear of the dwelling.
-Home sites may include a carport, provided it remains open and unenclosed on at least 75% of the perimeter, is no taller than the dwelling unit, is no larger than 440 square feet, but in no case larger than the dwelling unit. - 3.
-Any mobile home or similar non-foundational dwellings shall: - a.
-Be secured to the ground by tie downs and ground anchors in accordance with the applicable building code. - b.
-Be skirted within 14 days after placement in the community by enclosing the open area under the unit with a material that is compatible with the exterior finish of the mobile home and consistent with the quality of development in the community. - c.
-Be blocked at a maximum of 10-foot centers around the perimeter, and this blocking shall provide 16 inches bearing upon the stand. - d.
-Be located on a hard surface pad with a minimum of 18-inch concrete ribbons or slabs capable of carrying the weight and of sufficient length to support all blocking points, with a proper surface between to control weeds. - G. Landscape and Parking Design.
-The standards of Articles 7 and 8 are generally applicable to PD-M district development plans, except as modified through a development plan based on the approval procedures and criteria in Section 17-2-4.

-H. Utilities and Services.
+Home sites may include a carport or garage, is no larger than 440 square feet, but in no case larger than the dwelling unit. - 3.
+Any structure shall meet all applicable building and fire codes, and be situated on a permanent foundation. - G. Landscape & Parking Design.
+The standards of Articles 7 and 8 are generally applicable to PD-M district development plans, except as modified through a development plan based on the approval procedures and criteria in Section 17-2-4. - H. Subdivisions.
+Each home site may be individually platted if: - 1.
+All lots shall have public utility access as provided in Article 3, including public easements for access to each home site and all other standards and criteria of the subdivision standards are met; - 2.
+There are covenants and restrictions and associations assuring that these provisions for the Development Standards, Common Areas, Building Design and Utilities and Services, as demonstrated on an approved plan, will be maintained through a management entity or common association.